 If you want to enjoy an icy beer from the water without getting sand in your can, visit Authentic South, a slick microbrewery in a renovated Art Deco garage overlooking Half Moon Bay.
 Beer aficionados will have their work cut out for them picking between season, single batch or regular brews, or perhaps a tasting wheel, whilst cider fans have an easier time of it with the bright, refreshing Little Miss Muffet.
 There is an Argentinian menu — with great drinking snacks to dine on also.

 Details: 298 Beach Rd, Black Rock, 1300 878 360

 Get a picnic

 If you work it right, a beachside picnic is about as glamorous as it is obtaining (just don’t go if it is windy or sandwiches take on a whole new meaning).
-Shake out a blanket, pop up that striped umbrella and feast out of a basket of baguettes, smoked salmon rillettes, oozy cheeses, cornichons and champagne, courtesy of this beachside Small French Deli — a perfect place for purchasing delicious foods from this fresh food store.
+Shake out a blanket, pop up that striped umbrella and feast out of a basket of baguettes, smoked salmon rillettes, oozy cheeses, cornichons and champagne, courtesy of this beachside Small French Deli — a perfect place to enjoy delicious foods from this European styled bistro.

 Details: 524 Nepean Hwy, Bonbeach, 9776 0855

 Vintage shoppers will be enticed to a large treasure trove called Felix — and coffee fans should follow suit, stat.
 Inside you’ll find a stunning café called The Alley, with comfy sofas, laminex tables and a pink flamingo mural from the plant-filled street outside.
 Come here for knock-out java — espresso, pour overs and aeropresses; from local roasters Escobean and Little Rebel, in addition to house-baked treats like large, rustic scones and locally sourced Spicy foods such as a zippy Black Russian tomato bruschetta.

 Details: 167 Point Nepean Rd, Dromana.
 5981 4624